exasol/public-knowledgebase/Data-Science/handling-r-models-created-with-r-version-gt-3-5-0.md

 # Handling R models created with R Version &gt; 3.5.0
 ## Scope

-Serialized models that have been created with a version of R > 3.5.0 will lead to an error in Exasol when calling unserialize within a R UDF.
+Serialized models that have been created with a version of R > 3.5.0 will lead to an error in Exasol, when calling unserialize within a R UDF.
 The error raised by the R UDF might read something like

 ```"default